Theatre and Performance Research Association: Conferences

 The TaPRA Postgraduate Symposium has been running since 2009, focusing on presentation and career development opportunities for postgraduate and early career researchers.
-Between 2018-2021, this event has been co-organised with the Standing Conference of University Drama Departments (SCUDD; now called Drama HE).
+Between 2018 and 2021, this event has been co-organised with the Standing Conference of University Drama Departments (SCUDD; now called Drama HE).

 Awards

 TaPRA presents several awards at each conference, including the David Bradby Monograph Prize (formerly awarded for a body of work), the Early Career Researcher Prize, the Transformative Research Prize and the Postgraduate Essay Prize.
 David Bradby Prize winners include Heike Roms (2011), Aoife Monks (2012), Jacky Bratton (2013), Kate Dorney and Frances Gray (2014), Duška Radosavljević (2015), Sally Mackey (2016), Jim Davis (2017) and Kélina Gotman (2018).
 David Bradby Award winners present a keynote at the annual conference.
 Since 2019, the TaPRA Early Career Researcher Prize winner has also been invited to deliver a keynote; the first ECR keynote was presented by Margherita Laera.

 The TaPRA Prize for Editing was won in 2018 by Dee Heddon and Dominic Johnson for It’s all Allowed: the Performances of Adrian Howells (Live Art Development Agency and Intellect, 2016), and, in 2019, by Richard Gough for the 100th issue of Performance Research journal.